Estimate mobility flows based on different trip distribution laws and models

 check_format_names()

-can be used to control the validity of all the inputs
+can be used to validate all inputs

 before running the main package's functions.